You know, the question I keep getting asked over the week, oh, you got to help Trump.

 That's right.

-Bill's tidy whiteys, whatever he wears, boxes or briefs.
+Bill's tidy whiteys, whatever he wears, boxers or briefs, yeah, they were deducted.

 Old underwear, used underwear, deducted, tax deduction.

-How much is uh an old Victoria's secret piece of laundry worth these days?
+How much is an old Victoria's secret piece of laundry worth these days?

 How much are tidy whiteys worth these days?